FlowingCode/AppLayoutAddon/README.md

 ## Features

-* Left side menu with hamburguer button
+* Left side menu with hamburguer button, and now with support for sub-menus and icons
 * Toolbar icons
 * Paper-cards with icons